jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

 The `load_dotenv("config.env")` loads the config file and opens it allowing us to use `os.getenv("DB_USER")` to get this information and assign it to `DB_USER`.

-We then assign `DB_USER`to user in the config, this config isn't config.env, even though they have the same names, instead this config is for the mysql api.
-We will go into more detail about the mysql api in the [MYSQL API](#mysql-api) section but for now all that is important is that we are grabbing the information present in the config.env file and assigning it to specific sections for the mysql api.
+We then assign `DB_USER`to user in the config, this config isn't *config.env*, even though they have the same names, instead this config is for the mysql api.
+We will go into more detail about the mysql api in the [MYSQL API](#mysql-api) section but for now all that is important is that we are grabbing the information present in the *config.env* file and assigning it to specific sections for the mysql api.

-This process then repeats for all information present in the config.env file.
+This process then repeats for all information present in the *config.env* file.
 In some areas we dont assign the information to config but instead we assign it to headers and data, both of those are for the text-to-sql api and function identically to the mysql api.

 **swapDB**